Digital Giza

 Statue of Menkaure and Queen

-A frontal viewpoint, rigid pose, and ideal proportions; this nearly life-size statue of King Menkaure and his queen perfectly exemplifies the artistic conventions of ancient Egypt.
+A frontal viewpoint, rigid pose, and ideal proportions; this nearly life-size statue of King Menkaure and his queen (possibly Khamerernebty II) perfectly exemplifies the artistic conventions of the times.

-Considered a masterpiece and perfectly preserved, it was found in a “robber's pit” at Menkaure's Valley Temple.
+Considered a masterpiece, it was found in a “robber's pit” at Menkaure's Valley Temple.

 Learn more about this statue